idia640/course-materials/guidelines-critical-review.md

 > What is the central research question addressed?

 The answer to this question should be in the abstract.
-It should also be re-iterated somewhere at the beginning of the paper.
+It should also be re-iterated somewhere toward the beginning of the paper.
 It will be helpful to find this, since abstracts are dense and you may need more information to fully understand what is meant.

 Often experimental studies will have multiple hypotheses and conditions.
 This is to rule out alternative explanations.
 It's not possible to conduct a perfect experiment - but authors will try to provide as much evidence as possible to support their claim.